maarten-pennings/WordClock/README.md

 No (dynamic) configuration, no animations.
 Find this sketch in [WordClockSimple](sketches/WordClockSimple).

-Here is a [video](https://youtu.be/0UkmPO7tGsg) looking at the case - back and front - and the signalling LED.
+Here is a [video](https://youtu.be/0UkmPO7tGsg) looking at the case - back and front - and the status LED.

 Here is a [video](https://youtu.be/4AUioVwlsqg) with the clock running, comparing it to a DCF77 clock.